audulus/docs/docs/index.md

 **Edit**
 - `Add Module` `⌘ ⏎` opens the module browser.
 - `Group` `⌘ G` groups selected nodes into a module.
-- `Send to Back` `^ ⌥ ⌘ ▾` when nodes are stacked on one another, will send the top node behind all the others.
+- `Send to Back` `^ ⌥ ⌘ ▾` when nodes are stacked on one another, this will send the top node behind all the others.
 - `Snap to Grid` `⌘ '` reveals the coordinate grid and makes nodes and modules snap to it.
 - `Edit Modules` `⌘ E` toggles `edit module mode`.